Pre-planning Construction Activities to Prevent Water Pollution at Construction Sites

 Jonathan Goldsmith is a leading expert on silt management and water pollution prevention within the construction and environmental remediation industries.

-A geochemist by background, Jonathan has over 30 years OF experience with a number of leading UK land remediation specialists including the design, construction, implementation and auditing of remediation schemes across the UK, Europe and Middle East.
+A geochemist by background, Jonathan has more than 30 years of experience with a number of leading UK land remediation specialists, and has been involved in the design, construction, implementation and auditing of remediation schemes across the UK, Europe and Middle East.

 Jonathan is the lead presenter of Siltbuster Limited’s highly successful CPD training course Managing Water Pollution on Construction Sites.